saraarklint/mastermind/README.md

 My implementation is fast enough for playing against the computer, but way too slow when running `computer_as_codebreaker` for all possible hidden codes (almost 16 minutes for the standard game of 4 pegs and 6 colors (though I swear it was 2 minutes a couple of months ago), and 2 minutes in total for all the smaller games).
 The initial implementation was made to be correct and not made to be fast, so this isn't really surprising.
-I have some ideas on speeding things up by translating the calculation of keys into basic NumPy array calculations (by one-hot encoding suitably), and by avoiding doing the same key calculation more than once (unlike now!).

 ## Investigating smaller game sizes
 The table below describes the result of testing Knuth's algorithm on all possible hidden codes in smaller dimensions, i.e., $p\leq 4$ and $c\leq 6$.
 The coarse lower bound $N$ specified above is also included to compare with the number of guesses required by Knuth's algorithm.
 It's given me an idea for tweaking Knuth's algorithm, and I'll work on that later.